Haunting the Graveyard: Unearthing the Story of the Coker Settlement

 Know it appears suspicious that a post about the author’s book that finally made it into print popped up as the most-read by you during the past year, but you actually were that kind.

 Of course, the controversial redevelopment plans for Alamo Plaza still remain of grave concern for those who love San Antonio.
 Will the plaza be fenced in?
 Will the Texas General Land Office repurpose the buildings on the west side of the plaza as a new museum or bulldoze those important historic landmarks?
 So many design issues remain unresolved as we enter 2020.

 The author always hope postcards sent back from other places help tease out the boulevardier in you, seducing you into traveling more and serving as helpful guides when you do.

-Without further horsing around, the following list represents the posts you clicked most, with the numbers in parentheses representing rankings from six months ago:
+The following list represents the posts you clicked most in 2019, with the number in parentheses representing rankings from six months ago.